apache/incubator-brooklyn/docs/use/guide/management/index.md

 {% endhighlight %}

 This will start an embedded brooklyn management node, including the web console.
-The URL for the web console defaults to http://localhost:8081.
+The URL for the web console defaults to http://localhost:8081, with credentials admin/password.

 The mechanism for launching brooklyn management will change in a future release.
 For this release, the brooklyn management node is embedded.